Bytes - Your weekly dose of

 |Professionals (Freelancers)||50% of professional fee receipts||Tax at slab rates on presumptive income (flat 30% in case of partnership firm)|

 Freelancers and professionals who do not opt for the presumptive taxation scheme have to calculate and pay advance tax on an installment basis.
-They have to estimate their annual income and calculate advance tax on the same because in most cases TDS which is deducted by their customers/clients while making payments, is not enough to meet the total tax liability.
+They have to estimate their annual income and calculate the tax on the same because in most cases TDS which is deducted by their customers/clients while making payments, is not enough to meet the total tax liability.

 Estimate your income from business or profession.
 Add all the incomes from ongoing projects or assignments whose fees are already determined.
 Also, add the incomes which are expected on the basis of ongoing interactions with clients/customers.

 You are allowed to deduct the expenses which are directly related to your business or profession.
 Rent, electricity, legal and professional fees, books, fuel expenses, the salary of employees, depreciation, etc. are some of the expenses which are allowed to be deducted from the income.

-- Step four: If the resulting tax liability is more than Rs.
-10,000 then you are required to pay advance tax on an installment basis as per the following schedule:
+If the resulting tax liability is more than INR 10,000 then you are required to pay advance tax on an installment basis as per the schedule given below.